 Mission & Vision Statements

-We envision a future in which people are actively engaged and enriched through world music, dance and culture, thus enabling them to become creative and confident global citizens.
+We value a future in which people are actively engaged and enriched through world music, dance and culture, thus enabling them to become creative and confident global citizens.

-Baobab Community is a registered educational charity and is generously supported in part by the City of Ottawa.
-Other funding comes from our programming and private donations, as well as the Rotary Club and the Gaia Fund (through the Ottawa Community Foundation).
-We are grateful for the continued support.
+Baobab Community was a registered educational charity and was generously supported by the City of Ottawa.
+Other funding came from our programming, private donations, the Ottawa Community Foundation, as well as project support from the Rotary Club, Ontario 150 and Ontario Trillium Foundation .
+We are grateful for the longtime support.

 Kathy Armstrong is a percussionist and educator who is well-known for her work in bringing Ghanaian music and dance to choirs, schools and community groups in North America and Europe.
 She received her Master’s of Music from the University of Toronto, and has studied extensively in Ghana since 1990.
 Her commitment to community development and cross-cultural understanding informs and strengthens the inherent power of this art form.
 Based in Ottawa since 1994, she founded Baobab Community in 1995.
-Kathy also teaches part time at Carleton University, and freelances locally and internationally.
-She is currently pursuing further graduate studies looking at links between music and health and well-being.
+Kathy also teaches at Carleton University, and freelances locally and internationally.
+She recently completed further graduate studies at Carleton, where she received a Senate Medal for her work researching the links between drumming and wellbeing.
 For more information please visit www.kathyarmstrong.ca

 A music lover her whole life, Hayley de Bie attended her first Baobab performance in 1998 and became our operations manager almost 10 years later in 2006 and stayed in that position for seven years.
-Her current role is on contract for our finance requirements.
+Her current role is on contract for our finance requirements, and tour manager for our Footsteps to Ghana trips.
 Hayley brings her experience in community, volunteerism and education to the Tree and always seems to have a smile for everyone!

 Master Drummer Kwasi Dunyo is friend, mentor, leader, teacher and inspiration for Baobab Tree members.
 From the first meeting with him in Ghana in 1990, he has unfailingly supported our efforts to learn, enjoy and celebrate the vibrant music and dance of his people and culture.
 Kwasi was born at the Ewe village of Dagbamete in the Volta Region of Ghana.
 He has been drumming from the time he could only reach the drums by standing on blocks.
 Since then he has drummed, danced, taught and directed extensively in a variety of contexts in Ghana and North America and most recently, Taiwan.
 Coming to Canada first in 1992, through Kathy Armstrong and with the help of the Canada Council, his open and generous style and great love of the music earned him many praises.
 In addition to guest residencies at numerous universities, Kwasi is the founding director of the West African Cultural Exchange, and annually hosts drumming tours to his village of Dagbamete in Ghana.
 Currently he is based in Toronto where he teaches at the University of Toronto, York University and directs the Kekeli Ensemble. www.dunyo.com